-Surprisingly, the nightlife in Pai is fun and even outshines the nightlife in Chiang Mai in many ways!
-You'll find plenty of options for music and socializing ranging from hip-hop and reggae to punk rock and acoustic performers.
+Surprisingly, the nightlife in Pai outshines the nightlife in Chiang Mai, despite the difference in size!
+You'll find plenty of options for music and socializing ranging from hip-hop and reggae to punk rock and many acoustic performers.

 The Police in Pai

 Unfortunately, the police in Pai have garnered a nasty reputation over the past decade for unprovoked harassment of backpackers and travelers.
 One Canadian tourist was fatally shot, and another was wounded by an intoxicated police officer in 2008.